National and state-level datasets of United States forensic DNA databases 2001-2025: Technical Validation

 \paragraph{Anomaly summary.}

-Using these rules, we detected 477 anomalies across all metrics and jurisdictions (Figure~\ref{fig:anomalies}).
-These included spike–dip events ($278$), update-lag oscillations ($186$), and zero-errors ($13$).
-Offender profiles showed the highest number of anomalies ($213$), followed by forensic profiles ($177$), investigations aided ($71$), NDIS laboratories ($10$), and arrestee profiles ($6$).
-Figure~\ref{fig:heatmaps} compares raw and cleaned snapshot coverage.
+Using these rules, we identified 898 flags across all metrics and jurisdictions (Figure~\ref{fig:anomalies}).
+The majority were stale exact reappearances ($743$), followed by spike-dip events ($77$), decimal spike-dip errors ($68$), and NDIS labs spikes ($10$).
+By metric, offender profiles had the most flags ($420$), followed by forensic profiles ($379$), investigations aided ($49$), arrestee profiles ($40$), and NDIS laboratories ($10$).
+Figure~\ref{fig:timegaps} shows the archival coverage of NDIS snapshots over time and the distribution of time gaps between successive captures, including annotated outlier jurisdictions with the largest gaps.

 \paragraph{External calibration.}

 After cleaning, we compared national totals to independent reference points from FBI CODIS brochures (2000–2015) and published estimates.
 For each year, national totals were computed by summing the maximum jurisdiction-level values for that year.
 The reconstructed offender, arrestee, forensic, total-profile, and investigations-aided series closely match values from a 2015 FBI Brochure (available in our Zenodo `ndis\_crossref` folder) and the point-in-time estimates reported by Ge et al.\ (2012, 2014), Wickenheiser (2022), Link et al.\ (2023), and Greenwald \& Phiri (2024) (Figure~\ref{fig:external_calibration}; Table~\ref{tab:reference}).
 This correspondence supports the fidelity of the reconstructed national trajectory.